 Depending on the skills of the team and the interests they wish to explore, Aussie Action Abroad (AAA) will be able to provide a number of experiences for health professionals and/or educators who would like to contribute their knowledge or expertise to the communities in Nepal.
 Arrangements can be made in Kathmandu at the Teaching, Maternity, Orthopaedic hospitals or in Pokhara, Fishtail and Green Pastures Hospitals.
 As well as the Rainbow Children’s Home and Community Based Rehabilitation Service (CBRS).
 Rural health posts and mothers groups are also possible to be included.
 Opportunities exist for doctors, nurses, physiotherapists, speech pathologists, chiropractors, osteopaths, paramedics, in fact, anyone within the health sector.
 In reality, however, it is us who learn the magic of the Nepali experience.
 AAA partners with a number of Nepali organisations to develop projects and experiences beneficial to both our volunteers and the Nepalese communities we have come to love and serve.

-Price: $2000 AUD A $500 deposit is required after submitting the application.
+Price: $2500 AUD A $500 deposit is required when submitting the application.

 - Internal Transport

 - Project Contribution